jellysquider/rdr2-comparison-tool/README.md

 * Run `npm start` inside of the root folder and head over to `localhost:3000`

 ### To-Do:
-- [ ] Fix the alignment of card stats
+- [x] Fix the alignment of card stats
 - [ ] Add search functionality
 - [ ] Add filter functionality
 - [ ] Add sort functionality

-### Known issues:
-* dependency XMasonry for the masonry-like grid uses 2 deprecated lifecycles `componentWillMount` and `componentWillReceiveProps`